What's Another Name For A Flying Fox

 Ecological Roles

 Flying foxes play several critical roles in their ecosystems.
-As pollinators, they help to fertilize the flowers of many plant species, including commercially important crops such as durian and mangoes.
+Still, as pollinators, they help to fertilize the flowers of many plant species, including commercially important crops such as durian and mangoes.
 By transferring pollen from one flower to another, they ensure the production of fruits and seeds, which are essential for the survival of many other animals.

 Habitat and Distribution